rafaelkyrdan/in-hapi/README.md

 # in-hapi

 Project for self-education.
-In progress.
+Explore and adopt hapi.js in practise.